thompsonbrandpartners/thompson_docs/_posts/2015-10-05-branching-workflow-with-git.markdown

 {:#merge-mast}
 ### Merging into the master branch

 When features have been fully tested and signed off on the `staging` branch and we are ready to go-live, the `staging` branch should be merged into `master`.
 This branch should not auto-deploy as it is important that files are reviewed before being made publically available.
+This branch should never auto-deploy as we should review all file changes manually beforehand.
+This reduces the likelihood of an incorrect file being modified/added/removed from the live environment.

 {:#tagging}
 ### Tagging